 What is the construction cost per square foot in Karachi in 2026?

 House construction cost in Karachi in 2026 ranges from PKR 3,800–5,000 per sq ft for economy specification to PKR 5,000–7,500 per sq ft for standard turnkey, and PKR 8,000–13,000+ for premium finishes.
 Grey structure only costs PKR 2,800–3,400 per sq ft.
 These figures are 20–30% higher than 2021 equivalents due to cumulative cement, steel, and labour cost inflation.
 The exact figure for your project depends on location within Karachi, plot size, number of floors, and your choice of finishes.
+For what each standard plot size builds and costs — from 80 to 1,000 sq yards — see our house construction by plot size in Karachi guide.

 What is the total cost to build a 10-marla house in Karachi in 2026?